An opinionated, static typed Discord microframework for Python3 and asyncio that supports Discord’s v10 REST and Gateway APIs.

 aiohttp with its available

-ciso8601 which will provide you with a small performance boost.
+orjson which will provide you with a substantial performance boost.

 If you use a UNIX-like system, you will get additional performance benefits from using a library called